The Ultimate Franklin Fall Bucket List

 Owl’s Hill Nature Sanctuary

 This gorgeous 300-acre nature sanctuary offers lots of family-friendly events in the fall.
-From Owl Prowls and guided fall color hikes to family campouts and special presentations on everything from bats to mushrooms, there are plenty of fun things to choose from over the next few months at Owl’s Hill Nature Sanctuary.
+From Owl Prowls and guided fall color hikes to fall plant sales and poetry workshops, there are plenty of fun things to choose from over the next few months at Owl’s Hill Nature Sanctuary.

 Once you visit, you will definitely be planning a return trip!